stephjo/NILM/README.md

 # NILM_sensordata
 Non intrusive load monitoring or NILM is a process of analysis of disaggregation of electric appliances connected to a power within a certain area.

 Dataset consists of power load data collected using current(mA) sensor attached to the wire of main power supply.
 Objective is to identify the individual device states(on/off/idle) for each combined load.
+Dataset is private and hence its not shared.

 This is a multilabel classification problem .